ESR 4 Staging Death: Making a Difference

 Expected Results

-A doctoral thesis on the objectives mentioned above to build up a general expertise about Roman funerary culture and North African cultural heritage, and professional skills in historical, philological and archaeological analysis.
+A doctoral thesis on the objectives mentioned above to build up a general expertise about Roman funerary culture and North African cultural heritage consolidated by work field, and professional skills in historical, philological and archaeological analysis.

 Host Institution